 - The animal must not be aggressive toward people or other animals.

 - Owners are responsible for any damage caused by the animal.
 (49 CFR 37.167 (dj)

-Adequate Scheduled Time for Boarding and Disembarking- Boarding Assistance Guam Regional Transit Authority' will provide adequate time to allow passengers with disabilities to safely board and disembark the vehicle.
+Adequate Scheduled Time for Boarding and Disembarking- Boarding Assistance Guam Regional Transit Authority will provide adequate time to allow individuals with disabilities to safely board and disembark the vehicle.
 Operators shall position the bus to make boarding and de-boarding as easy as possible.
 Bus operators shall provide assistance to passengers upon request.
-Guam Regional Transit Authority' staff will periodically review on-time performance data and/or passenger complaints to determine if schedule adjustments are warranted.
+Guam Regional Transit Authority staff will periodically review on-time performance data and/or passenger complaints to determine if schedule adjustments are warranted.

 Response Time The entity shall schedule and provide paratransit service to any ADA paratransit eligible person at any requested time on a particular day in response to a request for service made the previous day.
 Reservations may be taken by reservation agents.

 - The entity shall make reservation service available during at least all normal business hours of the entity's administrative offices, as well as during times, comparable to normal business hours, on a day when the entity's offices are not open before a service day.

 - The entity may negotiate pickup times with the individual, but the entity shall not require an ADA paratransit eligible individual to schedule a trip to begin more than one hour before or after the individual's desired departure time.